gmiraval/tuya-android-activator-sdk/README.md

 **Parameters**

-`TuyaBleScanCallback` will callback `BLEScanBean`,  you should focus on the following fields.
+`TuyaBleScanCallback` will call back `BLEScanBean` and you should focus on the following fields.

 | Field     | Type    | Description                         |
 | --------- | ------- | ----------------------------------- |